 Fundraising: Fundraising often takes many forms.
 This year, students from several schools in the Bay Area collected much-needed personal hygiene items for our Residents.
-Another volunteer recently hosted an art show displaying her work from the past few years and donated all proceeds from the sale of her exhibit to St. Anne’s Home.
+Some students have even donated money they have raised from candy sales to us for the benefit of our Residents.

 Volunteerism: Our youth volunteer program is geared to provide companionship to the elderly who benefit from the friendship of a regular visitor.
 Volunteers with musical talent often assist in the dining room by entertaining the Residents.
 Other volunteers help with regularly scheduled activities, such as bingo or craft-making.
 They also help with folding clothes or in the kitchen or with office duties.